-While Microsoft is constantly updating and promising to fix the network adapters on its devices, it always seems to be a story that never ends.
-And this isn’t just a problem for Microsoft, companies like Intel and others, also run into similar networking issues.
+Although Microsoft is constantly releasing updates to improve the overall experience, it’s like a story that never ends.
+And this isn’t just a problem for Microsoft, companies like Intel and others, also have to deal with similar networking issues.

 In this guide, you’ll learn the steps to reset the network adapters on your Windows 10 device.